afeld/api.afeld.me/README.md

 ## To make your own

 1. Fork that sh\*t
-2. Modify `views/index.json` and `views/index.html.erb`.
+2. Modify `views/index.json` and `views/index.html.erb`
-3. Push up to Heroku, or wherever.
+3. Push up to Heroku, or wherever

 ## Inspiration